Pilates for Postpartum Wellness

 4. Perform as many as possible.
 For added difficult, lower down and hold - hovered over your baby before pushing back up into starting position.

-1. Laying on your back, your baby is lifted above your chest (slight bend in the elbows) and your legs are lifted to a 90 degree angle with your body.
+1. Laying on your back, your baby is lifted above your chest (slight bend in the elbows) and your legs are lifted to a 90-degree angle with your body.
 The goal is to lower your legs towards the ground as low as possible.
-You will know how low you should lower your legs, by gauging when your back starting to lift off of the ground.
+You will know how low you should lower your legs by gauging when your back starts to lift off of the ground.

 2. Right before your back starts to lift is when you stop lowering your legs.
 Making sure your abs are pulling into your spine, hold for a moment.

 3. At this point you can add in a challenge by lowering your baby to you, give baby a kiss, press your baby back up and then lift your legs back to starting position.

 4. Repeat until your abs are on fire, then do one more!

 1. Laying on your side with your baby next to you, lay comfortably with your knees slightly bent, stacked on top of one another.
 To perform this exercise correctly, you are going to keep your feet together but lift your top knee open as high as you can.
 You will know if you are not doing it right, if it seems easy.

 2. The lifting of the knee needs to come from the booty.
 The booty is going to do the work.
 Make sure you are not allowing your body to roll back with your knee as it lifts.

 3. Hold your body still and give attention to your baby.

 4. Hold your knee open at the top, pulse a couple times and then lower it back down to the resting knee.